dmmusil/elixir/priv/posts/2022/01-25-hello-world.md

 I just challenged myself to solve the guess evaluation functionally.
 I see lots of examples of people creating a naive guess evaluation algorithm that fails to produce correct output when letters repeat.
 Try guessing `poppy` at the link provided to see what I mean.
 The secret word is `apple` and `poppy` has one `p` that's correctly positioned and two that aren't.
 Only one of the `p`s should be yellow since there are only two in the secret word.
 Many implementations I've seen will falsely color both of the `p`s yellow in addition to the correct `p` that's green.

-The evaluation algorithm is [here](https://github.com/dmmusil/elixir/blob/main/lib/arcade/wordle/wordle.ex){:target="\_blank"}
+The evaluation algorithm is [here](https://github.com/dmmusil/elixir/blob/main/lib/arcade/wordle/wordle.ex){:target="\_blank"}.
+I use two passes to evaluate the guess.
+The first pass marks correct letters only.
+The second pass takes any leftover letters and marks them as `:present` when it's appropriate.
+This two-pass approach let me remove correctly placed letters from the "marking pool" so other duplicates don't get marked as `:present` when they're really `:absent`.

 ### The blog, courtesy of Dashbit

 I figured building a blog would be a good learning exercise.
 But I did one Google search and found NimblePublisher via the [Dashbit blog](https://dashbit.co/blog/welcome-to-our-blog-how-it-was-made){:target="\_blank"} and here we are.

-It took an hour to setup and configured.
+It took an hour to set up.
 No database required!

 ### Deploying to Fly

 Fly makes it easy.
-Sign up, provide a credit card, `brew install superfly/tap/flyctl`, and `fly launch`.
+Sign up, provide a credit card (to prevent crypto mining only), `brew install superfly/tap/flyctl`, and `fly launch`.
 That's it.

-To activate CD with a Github action is similarly easy. `fly auth token` gets you a token to store in your repository secrets.
+Enabling CD with a Github action is similarly easy. `fly auth token` gets you a token to store in your repository secrets.
 Then use this YAML:

 ```
 name: Elixir CI